KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 For the size of the cells we will use the current size of our canvas divided by the number of cells per line to obtain the size of a cell.

-So we create a structure tic_tac_toe_constants that will contain these different information.

-Then we save it in the entity registry to be able to access from anywhere in the program.
+Now create a structure tic_tac_toe_constants that will contain these different information, then save it in the entity registry to be able to access from anywhere in the program.

 .. code-block:: cpp